 Where does this leave me?
 Well… I don’t know.

 I would like to move to San Francisco.
 But I also want to invest my talents in start ups here in LA.
-LA has a ton great startups, Silicon Beach is really pushing and getting exposure with the way Viddy has grown, and there are ton VCs, incubators here to make it happen.
+LA has a tonne of great startups, Silicon Beach is really pushing and getting exposure with the way Viddy has grown, and there are tonnes VCs, and incubators here to make it happen.